Alderman (Luxembourg)

 Then-mayor of Remich Henri Kox surrounded by the city's two aldermen.

-An échevin (Note: Sometimes also anglicized as eschevin.
-A French derivation from the medieval office of scabinus.
-The equivalent office in southern France was known as a "consul".)
-(Schäffe; Schöffe), sometimes translated as alderman, (Note: As in the English version of the official Luxembourg City website.) is a member of the administration of a Luxembourgish commune.
-Together, they form the collège échevinal (Schöffenrat), which helps the mayor run the administration.
-In most communes, échevins have designated roles within the administration, adopting separate briefs as in a cabinet.
+An alderman (Échevin; (Note: The French term is sometimes used in English, and in rare instances anglicized as eschevin) Schäffe; Schöffe) is a member of the executive of a Luxembourgish commune.
+Together, they form the college of aldermen (Schäfferot), which helps the mayor run the administration.
+In most communes, aldermen have designated roles within the administration, adopting separate briefs as in a cabinet.

-Échevins are elected by the commune's council, and represent the make-up of the governing coalition.
-Formally, échevins of cities are nominated by the Grand Duke, whilst those of other communes are named by the Minister for the Interior. Échevins must be members of the communal council and hold Luxembourgian nationality.
+Aldermen are elected by the commune's council, and represent the make-up of the governing coalition.
+Formally, aldermen of cities are nominated by the Grand Duke, whilst those of other communes are named by the Minister for the Interior.
+Aldermen must be members of the communal council and hold Luxembourgish nationality.

-Most communes have two échevins, but more populous ones are allowed more if granted that right by Grand Ducal decree: communes with 10,000 to 19,999 inhabitants may have 3 échevins, communes with 20,000 or more may have 4 échevins, and Luxembourg City may have up to six.
+Most communes have two aldermen, but more populous ones are allowed more if granted that right by Grand Ducal decree: communes with 10,000 to 19,999 inhabitants may have 3 aldermen, communes with 20,000 or more may have 4 aldermen, and Luxembourg City may have up to six.